-Now, I am an active piano player (I still would not call myself a pianist) that play and practice almost every day.
+Now, I am an active piano player (I still would not call myself a pianist) that plays and practices almost every day.
 So, let’s do it!

 Everyone is different